Pitched Roof Guide | How to Calculate Roof Pitch in Degrees

 Ratios are widely used in construction to describe roof pitch and provide an easier understanding compared to a percentage.
 For this reason, you may want to work out the roof pitch as a ratio instead.

-Similar to working out the percentage of your roof pitch you will first need to make sure you have a measuring tape, spirit level and a calculator and head to loft of your property.
+Similar to working out the percentage of your roof pitch, you will first need to make sure you have a measuring tape, spirit level, a calculator and head to the loft of your property.

 1. First, you need to measure the rise.
 This is the vertical distance from the bottom of the roof to the highest point (ridge) of the roof.